acm-uiuc/core-api/README.md

-# Example ACM@UIUC Node-based API using AWS Lambda/API Gateway
+# ACM @ UIUC Core API

 ## Run Locally
+1. Copy `.env.sample` as `.env` and set the `JwtSigningKey` to a random string.
+2. Enable Tailscale VPN so you can reach the development database in AWS
+3. Log into AWS with `aws configure sso` so you can retrieve the AWS secret and configuration.
-1. `yarn -D`
+4. `yarn -D`
-2. `make check_account_dev` - If this fails make sure that AWS is configured.
+5. `make check_account_dev` - If this fails make sure that AWS is configured.
-3. `make local`
+6. `make local`

 ## Build for AWS Lambda
 1. `make clean`